CollapseLauncher/Collapse/README.md

 - [**Newtonsoft.Json**](https://github.com/JamesNK/Newtonsoft.Json) by JamesNK

 # How to support us?
-For now, we don't have a way to open a fund to support this project.
-But you can support us by sharing this project to your friends or your community.
+For now, we are starting to open a fund and only Indonesian Digital Wallet is available.
+This fund will help this and other project's continuity and also to improve the services of all its features.

+> ### DANA
+> @neon-nyan / +62 838-7541-2241

 **Disclaimer**: This project **IS NOT AFFILIATED** with [**miHoYo (miHoYo Co., Ltd.)**](https://www.mihoyo.com/) or [**HoYoverse (COGNOSPHERE PTE.
 LTD.)**](https://www.hoyoverse.com/en-us) by any means and completely open-sourced and made with love by Kanchous'.
 Any contributions are welcomed! 😃